Evangelism through Farming in India

 This project seeks to raise $10,000 to help 50 families start their own farms.
-Every year these 50 families and their communities will benefit through this project as the money will be revolving.
+Every year, these 50 families and their communities will benefit through this project as their income is distributed throughout the local economy.

-This project will be managed by Rev. Dr. Jolly Rimai of the mission department for CBCNEI.
+This project will be managed by the Reverend Dr. Jolly Rimai of the mission department for CBCNEI.

-It is anticipated that this project will improve the overall economy of the community.
+It is anticipated that this project will improve the overall economy of many communities in Northeast India.

 Connect to this Mission Project

-- Pray with the CBCNEI and the churches so that they will be able to share the love of God by helping them enhance their family’s economic situation through farming.
+- Pray with the CBCNEI and the churches of Northeast India that they will be able to share the love of God by helping evangelists enhance their families’ and communities’ economic situations through farming.

 - Share this information with others in your community and in your church family.

-Atual Gogol is an evangelist yet he and his family struggled so much due to poverty.
-After he was given a small amount of money for his poultry farm, Atual was able to help others in his community and to share the Gospel with them.
+Atual Gogol is an evangelist, but he and his family have struggled in poverty.
+After he was given a small amount of money to build up his poultry farm, Atual was able to help others in his community and to share the gospel with them.
 He no longer worries about how he will support his family.